jawndrews/finance-web-dev-project/documentation/purpose, user and admin requirements.md

 5. Compatibility: the web application should be compatible with multiple browsers, including mobile devices.
 6. There are many concerns with web development and a comprehensive list would be a very long one.
 For the context and sake of a student project, not all concerns can be addressed, and some may be negated.

 **Note:** This document strictly covers target audience and requirements for various users.
-Separate documentation will discuss developer requirements as well as proper technologies to be used.
+Separate documentation will discuss developer requirements as well as technologies to be used.

 **References:**